gibbslab/minval/README.md

 minval
 ======
-A package to evaluate the mass balance and extract all reactants, products, orphan metabolites, metabolite names and compartments of stoichiometric reactions.
-Also are included some options to check the compound names associated to ChEBI database.
+The *minval* package was designed as a tool to identify orphan metabolites and the mass unbalanced reactions in a set of stoichometry reactions, it also permits to extract all reactants, products, metabolite names and compartments from a metabolic reconstruction.
+Moreover specific functions to map compound names associated to the Chemical Entities of Biological Interest (ChEBI) database are also included.

 Install:
 --------